jpnt/csds/README.md

 ### Sequences:

 - [x] **Vec** (Dynamic Array)
-  - Can be used as a stack or a queue.
+  - Can also be used as a stack or a queue.

 - [ ] **Deque** (Double Ended Queue)
   - Utilizes Vec for implementation.